MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

 slot is greater than it.
 Second, and if the previous is not true, check the staged ledger diff of the transition against the empty staged ledger diff instead doing the usual verification process when the configured stop transaction slot is defined and the global slot for which the block was produced is equal or greater than it.
+When doing these checks, the node will also check for the conditions to emit the info log messages at the timings and conditions expressed earlier.

 ## Test plan and functional requirements